 -Candidate can derive meaning from some selected texts with some gaps in understanding due to a limited knowledge of the vocabulary of the spoken language. -The listener understands main facts and some supporting details. places, and things, as well as past, present, and future events.
 1.3.
-Present oral and written information to audiences of listeners or readers, using language at a minimum level of "Advanced Low" or "Intermediate High" according to the target language being taught. - The teacher candidate is unable to deliver an oral presentation based on specific topics.
-The teacher candidate delivers oral pre-planned presentations based on familiar topics.
-Candidate speaks using notes.
-Focuses more on the content of the presentation rather than considering all audiences.
-The teacher candidate delivers oral presentations.
-Candidate speaks in connected discourse using a variety of time frames and vocabulary appropriate to the topic.
-Candidate uses extralinguistic support as needed to facilitate audiences' comprehension, including foreign language learners.
-The teacher candidate delivers oral presentations on a wide variety of topics.
-Candidate speaks in extended discourse and use specific vocabulary.
-Candidate uses a variety of strategies to tailor the presentation to the needs of all audiences, including foreign language learners.
+Present oral and written information to audiences of - The teacher candidate is unable to deliver an oral - The teacher candidate delivers oral pre-planned -The teacher candidate delivers oral presentations. -The teacher candidate delivers oral presentations listeners or readers, using presentation based on specific presentations based on - Candidate speaks in on a wide variety of topics. language at a minimum level of "Advanced Low" or topics. familiar topics Candidate speaks using connected discourse using a variety of time frames and -Candidate speaks in extended discourse and use "Intermediate High" notes.
+Focuses more on the vocabulary appropriate to the specific vocabulary. according to the target content of the presentation topic. - Candidate uses a variety of language being taught. rather than considering all - Candidate uses strategies to tailor the audiences. extralinguistic support as needed to facilitate presentation to the needs of all audiences, including audiences' comprehension, foreign language learners. including foreign language learners.